HassellHoff/Datastory/index.md

 ***Picture 1:*** The process of the data handling

 For the analysis we used two different pre-trained machine learning methods of sentiment analysis, which were Valder and Textblob sentiment analysis models.
+The programming portion of our project consisted of three primary steps: data filtering, performing sentiment analysis to the filtered data, and creating a correlation from Tesla's stock price data.
+Additionally, we wanted to create a model that can predict future stock price based on quotes.

 ![Screenshot 2021-12-15 at 19 49 17](https://user-images.githubusercontent.com/92207222/146238725-f41d59f1-624e-43cb-b37c-31b133ec6fbb.png)